 - A. College recognized holidays and closures are not considered faculty duty days.
-A duty day for full-time faculty is a contractual workday, defined as work on campus seven and a half hours each day, thirty-seven and a half hours per week (see paragraph regarding summer term).
-Office hours are scheduled so students have a reasonable opportunity to meet with faculty.
-Adjustments to approved schedules must be authorized in advance by the appropriate Academic Dean. - B. Full-time faculty are required to schedule a minimum of thirty-seven and a half (37.5) hours each workweek.
-The workweek will comprise ten (10) on-campus office hours, fifteen (15) class-contact hours, seven and a half (7.5) campus hours, and seven and a half (7.5) discretionary hours; hours may be adjusted, as required, with written approval of the appropriate Academic Dean.
-College business conducted during campus hours or discretionary hours my include, but is not limited to, preparation for classes, meeting and committee participation, grading assignments, etc. Please see the paragraph regarding work hours during the summer term. - C. Overload class hours are in addition to the minimum on campus hours required.
+A duty day for full-time faculty is a contractual workday, defined as work on campus seven hours each day, thirty-five hours per week (see paragraph regarding summer term).
+Office hours are scheduled so students have a reasonable opportunity to meet with Faculty.
+Adjustments to approved schedules must be authorized in advance by the appropriate Academic Dean. - B. Full-time faculty are required to schedule a minimum of twenty-five (35) hours each week, consisting of fifteen (15) teaching contact hours (equal to 12.5 in class hours) and ten (10) office hours.
+The remaining twelve and a half hours (12.5) shall be spent conducting College business (7.5 hours of which shall be on-campus) which includes, but is not limited to, preparation for classes, meeting and committee participation, grading assignments, etc. Please see the paragraph regarding work hours during the summer term. - C. Overload class hours are in addition to the minimum on campus hours required.